DOUBLE CHOCOLATE + RASPBERRY HAMENTASHEN

 9. Prep the counter with cooking spray.

-10. In a small bowl, make the filling: 1/2 cup sugar, 3 tbsp cinnamon, 1 tbsp brown sugar.
-Melt the butter in a separate small bowl.
+10. In a small bowl, make the filling: 1/2 cup brown sugar and 3 tbsp cinnamon.
+Melt the salted butter in a separate small bowl.

-17. Bake 400 degrees 20 min or until it’s a good color on top.
-Cover the top with foil, put it back into the oven for 5-8 minutes until a toothpick in the center of a braid comes out clean.
+17. Place challah tray in the middle of the oven at 400 degrees 15 min or until it’s a good color on top.
+Cover the top with foil, put it back into the oven for another 15 minutes until a toothpick in the center of a braid comes out clean.

 18. Immediately remove the challah from the tray and place on a wire rack so the bottom doesn’t continue to bake.